jpreagan/jpreagan/README.md

 ### A software engineer in Hawaii

-- 🔭 I’m building **scalable and performant REST API and GraphQL servers**
+- 🔭 I’m building scalable and performant **REST API and GraphQL servers** in TypeScript.

 - 🌱 I’m currently exploring **NestJS.**